RubensSI/estagio01/README.md

 2. **Desenvolver  a tela principal do jogo**

-   A aplicação exibe uma tela contendo o personagem sobre uma plataforma, podendo saltar para as próximas, aplicando uma quantidade força através do toque em uma tecla
+   A aplicação exibe uma tela contendo o personagem sobre uma plataforma, podendo saltar para as próximas, aplicando uma quantidade força através do toque no moouse

-3. **Exibir as plataformas de forma diferente**

-   A disposição das plataformas no jogo, se darão de forma aleatória .

 4. **Exibir tela de help**